codekeyz/modals-queue/README.md

   #### Client Side

-  - Client gets a silent push notification that triggers a call to fetch in-app modals.
+  - Client receives a silent push notification that triggers a call to fetch in-app modals.

-  - We load this modals into memory and parse using registered templates.

-  - We queue the modals in a smooth way that does not interrupt user navigation in the app.
+  - We load this modals into memory and queue in a smooth way that does not interrupt user navigation in the app.

     eg: We didn't want to interrupt user while in the process of making a deposit or withdrawal.

+### Motivation

+- The Idea is to make the `View` handle attaching & detaching Modal Event Listeners.
+Remember MVP pattern in Android? yeah, something similar.

+- The `ModalProvider` should only care about Listeners being registered and relaying the events sequentially through them.

+- The `View` has to acknowledge receipt of the event so we can remove it from the in-memory queue.

+#### My Takes

+I feel bad for using a `Do-While` to manage the state of the page.
+Am still figuring out how i can build an `OnResume` callback (not the typical onResume tied to the application lifecycle), I mean an `onResume` for a `Widget` that doesn't require changing lots of stuff around.

+Aside the `Do-While` check, the Widget relies on the `onDispose` callback to detach a listener.